 The company’s continued growth led to its IPO in April 2017.
 The company’s share price and financial performance has been promising ever since.
 Since going public, Carvana’s shares climbed from $20 to over $100, representing a fivefold growth in a span of three years.

-Today, over 1,000 people are employed by the company, which operates in more than 100 locations across the USA.
-The platform offers more than 25,000 cars ready for purchase.
+Today, around 7,500 people are employed by the company, which operates in more than 300 locations across the United States.

 How Does Carvana Make Money?

-Carvana, just like any traditional car dealership, makes its money from the sale of cars offered on its marketplace.
+Carvana makes money from the sale of cars offered on its marketplace.
 It turns a profit whenever the company is able to sell a used car for more than it was bought for (including costs such as marketing, inspection, transportation, etc.).

 While still hugely unprofitable (more on that later), the company’s thesis is that it may become a sustainable business once it hits a sufficient amount of scale.